-In This Section Page
+In This Section

+Page Page

-Cleaning it5 Installing it properly6
+Cleaning it5 Installing it properly5

 Plugging it in5 Leveling it6

 It is important to prepare your refrigerator for use.
-This section tells you how to clean it, connect it to a power source, install it and level it.
+This section will tell you how to clean it, connect it to a power source, install it and level it.